-- " Country classification: stocks classified as belonging to the eligible countries list - " Minimum liquidity: 3-month median daily traded volume (MDTV) greater than one million FUR - " Minimum size: free-float market capitalization greater than 200 million EUR - " Global Standards Screening: STOXX will exclude companies that are non-compliant based on the Sustainalytics Global Standards Screening assessment.
-Global Standards Screening identifies companies that violate or are at risk of violating commonly accepted international norms and standards, enshrined in the United Nations commonly accepted international norms and standards, enshrined in the United Nations Global Compact (UNGC) Principles, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), and their underlying conventions.

-" Controversial Weapons: STOXX will exclude the companies that Sustainalytics identifies to be involved with controversial weapons
+- " Country classification: stocks classified as belonging to the eligible countries list - " Minimum liquidity: 3-month median daily traded volume (MDTV) greater than one million EUR - " Minimum size: free-float market capitalization greater than 200 million EUR - " Global Standards Screening: STOXX will exclude companies that are non-compliant based on the Sustainalytics Global Standards Screening assessment.
+Global Standards Screening identifies companies that violate or are at risk of violating commonly accepted international norms and standards, enshrined in the United Nations Global Compact (UNGC) Principles, the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights (UNGPs), and their underlying conventions. - " Controversial Weapons: STOXX will exclude the companies that Sustainalytics identifies to be involved with controversial weapons